mvdevs/jk2mv/CVARS.rst

 ..

-:Name: fs_loadJKA
+:Name: fs_loadjka
 :Values: "0", "1"
 :Default: "1"
 :Description:
-   Enables loading of JKA assets when fs_assetsPathJKA point to a valid JKA folder.
+   Enables loading of JKA assets when fs_assetspathjka point to a valid JKA folder.

 -----------